bitnami/charts/bitnami/opencart/README.md

 ## Upgrading

+### To 13.0.0

+OpenCart version was bumped to its latest major, `4.x.x`.
+The most remarkable change is that the `/admin` folder has been renamed to `/administration` for security requirements.
+Though no incompatibilities are expected while upgrading from previous versions, OpenCart recommends backing up your application first before upgrading.

 ### To 12.0.0

 This major release bumps the MariaDB version to 10.6.
 Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-105-to-mariadb-106/) for upgrading from MariaDB 10.5 to 10.6.
 No major issues are expected during the upgrade.